Film / The Twins Effect

 - Dogged Nice Guy: Prince Razaf, unusually for a vampire romantic hero, wins Helen by being sweet and sincere, not with dangerous sex appeal.

-- Elevator Snare: Helen pushes Razaf (who is weak from lack of blood) into an elevator and turns to face their vampire pursuer.
+- Elevator Escape: Helen pushes Razaf (who is weak from lack of blood) into an elevator and turns to face their vampire pursuer.
 She's almost killed before Razaf pushes the 'Doors Open' button and pulls her inside with him.